pytest-dev/pyfakefs/docs/usage.rst

   def check_if_exists(filepath, file_exists=os.path.exists):
       return file_exists(filepath)

-There are a few cases where automatic patching does not work.
-We know of at least one specific case where this is the case:

 If initializing a global variable using a file system function, the initialization will be done using the real file system: